blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/logging/logging.md

 HideAppWindow    : False
 ```

-And from here we need to understand what DLLs this thing loads so we can maybe hijack one
+And from here we need to understand what DLLs this thing loads, so we can maybe hijack one

 So I pulled UpdateMonotor.exe on my machine and decompiled it with ILSpy, here's the main